fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 ```

 It takes about the same amount of time as scanning the CSV files.
 It
-seems instantaneous taking only 0.02 seconds.
+is almost instantaneous taking only 0.02 seconds.
 Again, this is fast
 because the data is not loaded in memory.
+We saw that this approach
+led it took almost 20 seconds to run this query on our CSV file.
+So
-So what's the performance of
-a query on this dataset split into multiple parquet files?
+what is the performance of a query on this dataset split into multiple
+parquet files?

-Counting the unique values in a column takes just 1 second.
-One second
+Counting the unique values in a column takes just **1 second**.
+You
-to summarize 140 million rows.
-It is a little slower than performing
+read that correctly.
+One second to summarize 140 million rows.
+It is a
-this query when the entire dataset is loaded in memory but loading the
+little slower than doing it when the entire dataset is loaded in
-files is much faster.
-And because the dataset is not loaded, you are
+memory but scanning the files is faster.
+And because the dataset is
-limited by the amount of memory you have available.
+not loaded in memory, you are not limited by the amount of memory you
+have available.
+With the Single File API, a file of 15 GB is really
+the upper limit of what my laptop with 32 GB of RAM can handle.

-One of the advantages of the Arrow ecosystem is that the approach that
+One of the advantages of the Arrow ecosystem is that its
-works with R also works with Python.
-And because both language use the
+multi-lingual.
+The approach we described with R also works with
+Python.
+And because both language use the same C++ backend, the code
-same C++ backend, the code looks very similar.
+looks very similar.

 ## Single file API in Python